-Becoming aware of how we think, feel and speak is essential for living an empowered life.
+Becoming aware of how you think, feel and speak is essential for living an empowered life.
 Spontaneous art is the mirror reflection of your inner world, and it will help you to see the truth about yourself.

 So much of my emotional and psychological healing has come through spontaneous art making.
 In this course I offer you 15 guided therapeutic art and writing exercises to support you to look more deeply into why you are hurting.